Human Services, BS

 Her experience was an incredible academic and experiential journey where she was able to learn about communities and her impact in these spaces.

-Rape Crisis Training was her favorite thought-provoking and intersectional class that brought a lot of insight into the work she was doing as a student activist outside of class.
+Sexual Violence: Counseling, Programs, and Policy was her favorite – a thought provoking intersectional class that brought a lot of insight into her work as an activist.

 Roxanne practiced the skills from her Counseling class in her daily relationships as well as in interactions with clients at work.